QuickPay/quickpay-elixir-client/README.md

 <> [![Build Status](https://travis-ci.org/QuickPay/quickpay-elixir-client.svg)](https://travis-ci.org/QuickPay/quickpay-elixir-client).

-The `quickpay-ruby-client` gem is a official client for [QuickPay API](https://learn.quickpay.net/tech-talk/api).
+The `quickpay-elixir-client` gem is a official client for [QuickPay API](https://learn.quickpay.net/tech-talk/api).
 The Quickpay API enables you to accept payments in a secure and reliable manner.

 ## Installation